 Vital Choice offers the best wild Pacific Northwest salmon.
 This one-pan recipe is low-maintenance prep and cleanup, too.
 Quick sear two salmon fillets in a hot cast-iron skillet, then create a simple pan sauce that doubles as a side dish for serving in just minutes.
 This romantic meal idea frees up your evening for snuggling by the fire.
 We’re thinking of an after-dinner nightcap of chocolate truffles and dessert wine.

 Be one with the sea

-“You want to sit down and enjoy your partner, not spend the entire night cooking!”
-Zakarian exclaims.
+“You want to sit down and enjoy your partner, not spend the entire night cooking!” chef and brand ambassador Geoffrey Zakarian exclaims.
 Create a Valentine’s vibe that focuses on simplicity, full flavor, and beauty with this recipe for his bold-flavored Chilean sea bass with mint, caper, and olive relish.
-Pair it with a prepared gourmet side dish, such as scalloped potatoes, and settle in for time well spent together.
+Pair it with a prepared gourmet side dish, such as wheatberry kale salad, and settle in for time well spent together.